Tag Archives: social networking

 What’s it about?

-42 Rules of Social Media for Small Business is the modern survival guide to effective social media communications and the answer to the question, “what do I do with social media?”
+“42 Rules of Social Media for Small Business (2nd Edition)” (also available in our marketing bundle) is the modern survival guide to effective social media communications and the answer to the question, “What do I do with social media?”
 Written by communications professional Jennifer L. Jacobson, this book is designed to help entrepreneuring professionals use social media to propel their business and get the most out of their social presence.
-From networking communication to social branding, 42 Rules of Social Media for Small Business addresses specific rules of engagement, as well as the fundamental approach to online, as opposed to traditional, media.
+From networking communication to social branding, 42 Rules of Social Media for Small Business (2nd Edition)” addresses specific rules of engagement, as well as the fundamental approach to online, as opposed to traditional, media.

 Jennifer L. Jacobson is a communications professional who drives public relations and social media for Retrevo.com, one of the largest consumer electronics shopping and review sites in the world.